afloesch/learning-terraform/single-machine-with-VPC/README.md

 }
 ```

-With all the necesssary changes made let's see what changes terraform will make for us.
+With all the necesssary changes made let's initialize terraform and see what changes terraform will make for us.

 ```
+terraform init
 terraform plan
 ```